USC-IGC/ukbb_parser/README.md

 ### levels

 The **levels** subcommand can inventory a specific set of data.

+Code inputs should be derived from the datafield-specific coding pages available on the UK Biobank showcase.
+As the upper levels of the self-report conditions have non-unique codes (-1), please use the "meaning" instead.
 If there are spaces in the codes, please use quotes around the entry (see example below).

 Inputs:
 * `--incsv CSV`      File path of downloaded UK Biobank CSV